 Laëtitia Vitaud is an author and speaker on the future of work.
 Her 2019 book, Du Labeur à l’ouvrage, offers a fundamental reflection on the transformations of work and home in the digital age, and on the lures of ubiquity that promised us the digital revolution.

-In the fourth episode of season two of What’s NEXT, she explored how the pandemic has forced us to re-evaluate our view of the home and the workplaces, and how we need to plan very differently for a new style of living in the future.
+In the fourth episode of season two on February 18th, 2021 of What’s NEXT, she explored how the pandemic has forced us to re-evaluate our view of the home and the workplaces, and how we need to plan very differently for a new style of living in the future.
 You can catch up with Laëtitia and her work on Twitter and her newsletter and read her thoughts in our book The Great Redesign: Frameworks for the Future.

 It’s time to focus on the home: so many of us have spent so much time cooped up there over the last year.
 We used to think of the workplace as something else, somewhere else.
 But that’s the wrong way to look at the home and the workplace; there are many reasons to think of the home as the next work frontier.

 This separation of home and workplace is fairly recent.
 For thousands of years, people worked where they lived.
 It was only after the industrial revolution that we started to think of the home and the workplace as separate things.
 It was also a separation of two types of work: